Nights-Software/ns-docs/resources/naturalDisasters.md

 1. Carefully read the instructions given in natural_disasters/config/config.lua, it offers you all kinds of customization options!

 1. Ensure or start the resource in server.cfg.
+(Do not rename this script!)
 Example:
 ```lua
 ensure night_natural_disasters